-Statistics Denmark Sejrøgade 11 DK-2100 Copenhagen Ø Denmark Phone: +45 39 17 39 17 www.dst.dk meetings.
-As it is very clear which of the partners are responsible for the various tasks it is only necessary to make sure deadlines for providing data to each other are agreed.
+Statistics Denmark Sejrøgade 11 DK-2100 Copenhagen Ø Denmark Phone: +45 39 17 39 17 www.dst.dk

 A Steering Group has been established with members from all four involved Institutes.
 The main objective of the Steering Group is to coordinate the work to be carried out according to the DCF.